hhxsv5/laravel-s/README.md

 class TestCronJob extends CronJob
 {
     protected $i = 0;
     // !!!
-The `interval` and `isImmediate` of cron job can be configured in two ways: one is to overload the corresponding method, and the other is to pass parameters when registering cron job.
+The `interval` and `isImmediate` of cron job can be configured in two ways(pick one of two): one is to overload the corresponding method, and the other is to pass parameters when registering cron job.
     // --- Override the corresponding method to return the configuration: begin public function interval()
     {